paulbaumgarten/pbaumgarten-2025/docs/myp-digital/08-tamagotchi.md

     "responder": "their pet name",
 }

-response if waiting for someone else = {
+response if waiting for another player = {
     "status": "acknowledged"
 }